How It All Began

 Asheville Community Yoga is operating in its ninth year as a nonprofit, donation-based yoga and healing arts center located in Asheville, NC.
-Its growing campus is host to yoga classes and trainings (for adults, children, seniors, and Spanish-speakers), yoga teacher and continuing education certification programs, mindfulness-based workshops and events, nutrition education, and affordable clothing—all enjoyed by over 16,000 participants.
+Its growing campus is host to accessible and inclusive yoga classes and trainings, yoga teacher and continuing education certification programs, mindfulness-based workshops and events, nutrition education, and affordable clothing—all enjoyed by over 20,000 participants.

 It soon became apparent that a larger, better-equipped space with a community of teachers to support the demand was needed.
-The center moved to its current location at 8 Brookdale Road in North Asheville in the spring of 2010, when it assumed the name of Asheville Community Yoga Center.
+The center moved to its current location at 8 Brookdale Road in North Asheville in the spring of 2010, and created the name of Asheville Community Yoga Center, to reflect that the space was inclusive of everyone and truly a “community” of people gathering to practice.
 Michael called on a few close friends and family to help out financially and took out loans to renovate and create a beautiful new state-of-the-art center that many today consider a second home.
 The center took $30,000 in loans and was able to pay those back within three-and-a-half years.

-By the end of 2016 Asheville Community Yoga had raised enough funding to secure a loan from Wells Fargo and moved forward with purchasing the entire building at 8 Brookdale Road and the land surrounding the building for parking, growing from 3600 square feet to 7200 square feet.
-Throughout 2017, a tremendous amount of time and energy went into renovating the building to create a third studio space, seven additional bathrooms, a healing arts space with two rooms, and officially moving Zen & Now into our building, letting go of rent and expenses paid across the street in its previous location.
-In 2018 we opened our Healing Arts Center and Karma Café.
-In 2019 we became a fully solar powered campus.
+By the end of 2016, Asheville Community Yoga had raised enough funding to secure a loan from Wells Fargo and moved forward with purchasing the entire building at 8 Brookdale Road and the land surrounding the building for parking, growing from 3600 square feet to 7200 square feet.
+Throughout 2017, a tremendous amount of time and energy went into renovating the building to create a third studio space, seven additional bathrooms, a healing arts space with two rooms, and officially moving Zen & Now into our building, letting go of the expenses and monthly rent paid across the street in its previous location.
+In 2018, we opened our Healing Arts Center and Karma Café.
+In 2019, we became a fully solar powered campus.
 2020 will be our 10 year anniversary and we could not be more excited about celebrating a decade of this incredible community and what it has become.

 As a 501(c)3 organization, Asheville Community Yoga is funded through daily donations from students, larger contributions from local businesses, and grants.
 The center is open 364 days of the year with more than 120 classes a week.
 Asheville Community Yoga is dedicated to keeping yoga and the somatic arts accessible to Asheville residents, believing that their benefits will enhance health and wellness in individuals, families and the greater Asheville Community.
 Once this comprehensive model is firmly established in Asheville, we intend to open new campuses around the globe.

 The center strives to be a demonstration of what service is, and encourages practitioners to take their yoga and somatic practices off the mat by offering monthly community service projects.
-In the near future, the center will add outreach programs for local schools, hospitals and rehabilitation centers, yoga for veterans, prenatal and postpartum programs, child care, and more broadly a residential institute for the healing arts.
+We currently offer specialized classes such as: Yoga for Cancer Recovery, Kids Yoga, Trauma-Informed Gentle Yoga, Yoga for Seniors, Anxiety Releasing Yoga, Yoga en Español, Prenatal Yoga, Qi Gong for Healing, and Yoga for Veterans.
+We hope to one day also add outreach programs for local schools, hospitals and rehabilitation centers, offer a traveling yoga experience to reach underserved communities and eventually offer a residential institute for the healing arts.